 - 1. Didcot A: Total Site Capacity up to 425 houses at 25 dwellings/hectare - 2.
-Rowstock: Total Site Capacity up to 1,000 houses at 25 dwellings/hectare - 3.
-Valley Park: Total Site Capacity for up to an additional 1,200 houses - 4.
+Valley Park: Total Site Capacity for up to an additional 1,200 houses - 3.
 Site 47, Land West of Steventon: Total Site Capacity up to 1,175 houses at 25 dwellings/hectare

-Analysis of these sites indicates that, on landscape grounds, Didcot A can accommodate 425 dwellings, Rowstock up to 515 dwellings, Valley Park an additional 1,200 dwellings, and the Land West of Steventon up to 350 dwellings.
+Analysis of these sites indicates that, on landscape grounds, Didcot A can accommodate 425 dwellings, Valley Park an additional 1,200 dwellings, and the Land West of Steventon up to 350 dwellings.
 Therefore, there is plenty of scope to reallocate the 1,400 houses from the AONB to alternative, viable sites.(SOURCE: Local Plan 2013 Part 1 Strategic Sites and Policies, Appendix 5 Site Information Tables.)

-Appendix 9 of the URS Strategic Assessment of the Vale of White Horse Local Plan 2031 Part 1: Appendices concluded, with respect to 10 sites considered with long term potential, that "In terms of the best-performing site options, these are considered to be sites at Valley Park, Didcot A, North West Grove, and Rowstock.
+Appendix 9 of the URS Strategic Assessment of the Vale of White Horse Local Plan 2031 Part 1: Appendices concluded, with respect to 10 sites considered with long term potential, that "In terms of the best-performing site options, these are considered to be sites at Valley Park, Didcot A, and North West Grove.
 They have no significant constraints and would lead to various positive effects, particularly in terms of housing, reducing the need to travel and the local economy, through good access to employment sites and town centres".

-Currently Didcot A, Rowstock and the Land West of Steventon have no housing allocation.
+Currently Didcot A and the Land West of Steventon have no housing allocation.